wg481/Vanva-Terminal/README.md

 ## What is the difference between Terminal.py, bTerminal.py, and cTerminal.py?
 Terminal.py is the official release of the Terminal.
-This should be safe to run and contains the official features. bTerminal.py is the beta release, containing features that are tested but have no assurity in working correctly. cTerminal.py is another beta release, featuring extended support for modules known as Codecs.
+This should be safe to run and contains the official features. bTerminal.py is short for betaTerminal, containing features that are tested but have no assurity in working correctly. cTerminal.py is short for canaryTerminal, which features the latest features. cTerminal gets the most work.

 ## Why is cTerminal a version point ahead of the rest of them?
 Currently, there are no new features, only minor bug fixes.
 Once a new feature is developed, the version number will be updated.